Burning Questions: Why U.S. Sunscreens Fall Short

 A recent FDA study further highlights these concerns.
 Murali Matta and colleagues tested four commercially available sunscreens.
 Participants applied the sunscreen products to 75% of their bodies four times per day for four days.
 After testing blood samples, the researchers found that four common sunscreen ingredients—avobenzone, oxybenzone, octocrylene, and ecamsule—were absorbed into the body at levels exceeding the FDA’s safety threshold.
 While absorption alone doesn’t necessarily indicate harm, experts worry about the potential long-term effects of regular exposure to these ingredients.

 Despite these findings, the FDA has been slow to approve newer, potentially safer ingredients widely used in other countries.
-The Sunscreen Innovation Act, signed into law in 2022 to expedite the approval process for new UV filters, has yet to yield any new approved ingredients.
-The delay may be due to regulatory changes introduced by the CARES Act.
+The delay may be due to regulatory changes introduced by the CARES Act in 2022.
 The Act replaced the over-the-counter (OTC) drug rulemaking process with a new administrative order process, which includes sunscreen review.
-Additionally, there is insufficient safety data provided by the sunscreen industry; European sunscreen manufacturers currently have access to 27 approved active ingredients, some of which offer superior protection and safety profiles compared to those available in the U.S.
+Additionally, the sunscreen industry provides insufficient safety data.
+European sunscreen manufacturers currently have access to 34 approved active ingredients, some of which offer superior protection and safety profiles compared to those available in the U.S.

-The EWG guide recommends top-rated U.S. mineral sunscreens which provide broad-spectrum protection without the use of harmful chemicals; non-mineral options often provide strong protection, as well.
+The EWG guide recommends top-rated U.S. mineral sunscreens that provide broad-spectrum protection without the use of harmful chemicals; non-mineral options often provide strong protection, as well.
 However, it’s important to note that even these well-ranked American products may not meet the higher standards set by the European Commission.
-Purchasing sunscreen from European manufacturers and shipping it to the U.S. is also an option, although sometimes costly.
+Purchasing sunscreen from international manufacturers and shipping it to the U.S. is also an option, although sometimes costly.

 As we enjoy these long, sunny summer days, it’s important to remember that sunscreen is just one part of staying safe in the sun.
 Make sure to seek shade, wear protective clothing, and avoid peak UV hours.
 When you do use sunscreen, it’s crucial that it offers effective and safe protection.
 Researchers and clinicians alike are insistent that the FDA needs to update its regulations and approve better ingredients to ensure we all have access to the best possible defense against the rising threat of skin cancer.